Teen Mom 2: Chelsea DeBoer

-Chelsea DeBoer (née Houska) (from Sioux Falls, South Dakota) is the mother of Aubree Skye Lind.
+Chelsea Anne DeBoer (née Houska) (from Sioux Falls, South Dakota) is the mother of Aubree Skye Lind-DeBoer (born September 7, 2009).
 Since giving birth to her first daughter, Chelsea's life has been consumed with taking care of herself and trying to make her tumultuous relationship with Aubree's father, Adam Lind, succeed.
 She obtained her GED after years of working towards it and has begun attending beauty school.
 During the sixth season, Chelsea was in a custody battle with Adam over Aubree.
 He wanted joint custody, while Chelsea wanted to keep the current custody arrangement.
 In March 2015, the court ruled in Chelsea's favor.

 In late 2014, Chelsea met Cole DeBoer, introduced Cole in the season six premiere of Teen Mom 2 and eventually, they moved in together.
 The couple became engaged on November 18, 2015, and married on October 1, 2016.
 On January 25, 2017, Chelsea and Cole welcomed their first child, son Watson Cole DeBoer.
 On August 29, 2018 (her 27th birthday), Chelsea welcomed her third child, a girl named Layne Ettie DeBoer.
 On January 25, 2021, Chelsea gave birth to daughter Walker June.

-In October 2020, Houska announced her departure from the series following the conclusion of the tenth season.
+In October 2020, Houska announced her departure from the series following the conclusion of season 10A.
+Since 2023, Houska and DeBoer have starred in their own show, Down Home Fab, on HGTV.

 Kailyn Lowry

-Kailyn Lowry (previously Marroquin) (from Whitehall Township, Pennsylvania) gave birth to her first child Isaac in 2010, but her relationship with Isaac's father, Jo Rivera, crumbled under the stress of balancing their lives and raising their child, and Kailyn moved out amidst their constant fighting.
+Kailyn Rae Lowry (from Whitehall Township, Pennsylvania) gave birth to her first child Isaac on January 18, 2010, but her relationship with Isaac's father, Jo Rivera, crumbled under the stress of balancing their lives and raising their child, and Kailyn moved out amidst their constant fighting.
 A romance with coworker Jordan got more serious as she turned to him for emotional support during the custody battle with Jo.

 During season 4, Lowry developed a relationship with Javi Marroquin.
 The two got engaged after a few months of dating, and married on September 4, 2013.
 Kailyn gave birth to their first child, son Lincoln Marshall Marroquin, on November 16, 2013.
 The couple filed for divorce in December 2015.

 On August 5, 2017, Lowry gave birth to her third son, Lux Russell Lowry.
-The father is a friend Chris Lopez.
 Lowry's fourth child, Creed Romello Lopez, was born on July 30, 2020.
+The father is Chris Lopez.